FAQ

 It rains a lot in Iceland, but we do not let rain stop us from going out and enjoying nature.
 All we need to do is choose our clothing wisely, which is why we recommend wearing waterproof clothing as the second layer.
 Of course, safety is our #1 priority.
 In case of extreme weather conditions, we will cancel our tours and do our best to reschedule.
 In these cases, you’ll receive a full refund.

 Iceland has an area of 40 thousand square miles and a population of 330,000 (in 2016) people, most of whom live in Reykjavik.
 The U.S. is about 95 times bigger than Iceland, which is roughly the size of Maine.
 Iceland’s main road, the Ring Road, goes around the island and it’s approximately 828 miles (ca. 1,333 km).
 Typical ring road itineraries are between 8 and 12 days.
-The most popular attractions in the south can be reached within a couple of hours from Reykjavik, with the farthest one being Vatnajökull Glacier and the Jökulsárlón Lagoon, located 231 miles (ca. 372 km) away from the capital.

-All major credit cards are accepted we also accept other means of payment, for example, Paypal.
-We use the Icelandic króna (ISK).
-All major currencies can be exchanged at the airport and banks.
-You can also find ATMs all over the country.
 While most businesses do not require that you use a card with a PIN, there may be a few occasions where a PIN is required—specifically at some gas stations.
 Like many places in the U.S., using a debit card for a full tank of gas at the pump may automatically put a significant sum of money (around $200) on hold in your bank account, which is released within a few days.
 Some gas stations may also require you to go inside and purchase a prepaid gas card, but you can typically use a credit card for that transaction.
 It's also advisable to carry cash in case of absolute emergency; USD or Euros will work in most cases.

 Each season has its charm Iceland in winter has the northern lights, the coziness of being at home, knitting and eating winter food.
 Iceland in the summer has the midnight sun, the friendliness of the outdoors and summer food!
 We love this land, any time of the year!